90 years young, owner of Kamakura since 1981

 We only purchase the finest ingredients for all our dishes from the most reputable local vendors specializing in sushi-grade seafood and Japanese food products.
 All food imports from Japan and overseas must first pass inspection by Customs and FDA as required by federal law.
 FOOD SAFETY is Kamakura’s top priority.
 All our food-handling employees have received the food safety certificate as required by the state of California.

 Master Chef Youichi Nishimaki is our senior Chef.
-With over 40 years of Japanese culinary and Kaiseki dining experience, originally trained and schooled in Japan, he is a true expert and skilled veteran providing Kamakura with over 12 years of his loyal service.
-Not many can match his knowledge and depth especially when it comes to inspecting and preparing freshly delivered fish.
+With over 45years of Japanese culinary and Kaiseki dining experience, originally trained and schooled in Japan, he is a true expert and skilled veteran providing Kamakura with over 15 years of his loyal service.